 Workflow · Compliance

 A delivery spec is a hard line, and the file either clears it or comes back.
-Specula reads your master against the platform or standard you're delivering to and returns a hard pass/fail per target, with the exact failing reason named, not a number you have to interpret.
-Pick the delivery mode, run one offline pass, read the verdict, export the PDF as the receipt that travels with the file.
+Specula checks a master against the platforms and standards you deliver to and returns a pass/fail per target with the failing criterion named.
+One offline pass covers every configured target at once, and the PDF export is the receipt that travels with the file.

 "Looks fine in the DAW" isn't a deliverable